 Glamping better include safety barriers.

 We drove down nameless dirt roads for miles until there was a sign that this lodging actually existed, glimmering lights.
 How the driver found it in this remote location was beyond me.

 The camp had ten boarding tents, plus one for dining and a kitchen one too.
+They also had ample medical supplies for if anything happened to go down.
+It was good to see they had the right stuff, like how this weatherproof AED cabinet is ideal for outdoor settings and would fit just fine into the setting.
+The measures extended to the tents themselves too.
 These tents were not your typical popups, they were large, standup versions made of heavy canvas.
 My individual one had two full size beds, a shower, sink and flushing toilet.
 This is my kind of camping.

 We were each given a flashlight, or a torch as they called it, for getting the attention of an assistant to walk you to and from the tent at night.